kenirwin/SortTetris/README.md

 3. modify the variables in `global_settings.php` to connect to the database
 4. use the `leaderboard.sql` file to create the table in your mysql database (you can do this by copying and pasting the sql file)

+The `global_settings.php` file includes an `$audioOK` variable; by default it is set to false.
+If your server supports playing mp3 audio, you can set it to true.
+(Servers without support for this feature may hang significantly if the setting is turned on, so the default is to false.)

 You may add a Google Analytics ID to the appropriate variable in `global_settings.php` to track use of the program in Google Analytics.

 ## Configuration